ruffle-rs/ruffle/web/README.md

 Follow the instructions [to install rust](https://www.rust-lang.org/tools/install) on your machine.

 We do not have a Minimum Supported Rust Version policy.
-If it fails to build, it's likely you may need to update to the latest stable version of rust.
-You may run `rustup update` to do this (if you installed rust using the above instructions).
+If it fails to build, it's likely you may need to update or downgrade to version 1.58.1 of rust.
+You may run `rustup install 1.58.1` to do this (if you installed rust using the above instructions).

 For the compiler to be able to output WebAssembly, an additional target has to be added to it: `rustup target add wasm32-unknown-unknown`